SEN Information report

 -Specialist aids and equipment will be provided in accordance with assessed needs.

 -Teachers will support children with transition throughout year groups, and as they move to secondary school.

 -Staff will work alongside your child to complete a ‘Pen Portrait’ which outlines their wishes, needs and aspirations.
-They will be involved in the agreeing of outcomes which will be indicated on their SEN Support Plan.
+They will be involved in the agreeing of outcomes which will be indicated on their 'My Support Plan'.